-Control of Rx Output Squelching Function The Rx output squelch function is controlled by a module-internal squelch controller that automatically activates the output squelch function when no suitable media side input signal is available to be forwarded on the host side output, i.e. when the associated Rx Media lane detects a loss of signal (e.g. Rx LOS is asserted).
-Note: A single Rx input lane may be associated to more than one Rx output lane (depending on the Application).
-The internal controller squelches an Rx electrical output lane until the associated Rx input lane has detected a valid input signal (e.q.
-Rx LOS de-asserted) and all the associated internal module resources are fully initialized and capable of sending a valid and stable signal to the host.
-The intent here is to avoid link flaps.
-Note: Unlike for Tx, the host cannot force an Rx output to be squelched.
-The automatic squelch controller itself (if supported) can be enabled or disabled by the host.
-Note: The auto-squelch setting should be identical for all lanes that are part of the same Data Path 8.8.2.3 Lane-specific Tx and Rx Control Fields This section lists the specific controls for the purposes discussed above.
-Tx Output Controls The host can disable and un-disable Tx output lane N using OutputDisableTx<N>.
-The host can force and unforce squelching of Tx output lane N using OutputSquelchForceTx<N>.
-The host can disable or enable the internal squelch controller for lane N using AutoSquelchDisableTx<N>.
-Tx Input Controls The host can switch the host side input signal polarity of lane N using InputPolarityFlipTx<N>.
-The host can freeze the host side input equalizer adaptation for lane N using AdaptiveInputEqFreezeTx<N>.
+Control of Rx Output Squelching Function

+The Rx output squelch function is controlled by a module-internal squelch controller that automatically activates the output squelch function when no suitable media side Rx input signal is available to be forwarded on the host side output, i.e. when an associated Rx Media lane detects a loss of signal (e.g. Rx LOS is asserted).

+- Note: A single Rx input lane may be associated to more than one Rx output lane (depending on the Application).
+The internal controller squelches an Rx electrical output lane until the associated Rx input lane has detected a - valid input signal (e.g. Rx LOS no longer asserted) and all the associated internal module resources are fully initialized and capable of sending a valid and stable signal to the host.
+The intent here is to avoid link flaps. - Note: Unlike for Tx, the host cannot force an Rx output to be squelched, so control is by the module alone. - The automatic squelch controller itself (if supported) can be enabled or disabled by the host. - Note: The auto-squelch disable setting should be identical for all lanes that are part of the same Data Path

+8.8.2.3 Lane-specific Tx and Rx Control Fields

+This section lists the specific controls for the purposes discussed above.

+Tx Output Controls

+- The host can disable and un-disable Tx output lane N using OutputDisableTx<N>. - The host can force and unforce squelching of Tx output lane N using OutputSquelchForceTx<N>. - The host can disable or enable the internal squelch controller for lane N using AutoSquelchDisableTx<N>.